nikaroxanne/comp20-nkorchok-wakulich/mbta/READMElab12.txt

 1. Elements correctly implemented: Server is written in Node.JS and uses Express web app framework, and is deployed on Heroku.
 Server has one route 'GET/redline.json' which returns JSON string of all Red Line Trains' schedules.
 CORS is enabled for the app.

-Elements not correctly implemented: App runs on local server but not Heroku.
-I will fix this shortly.
+Elements not correctly implemented: All elements are correctly implemented.

+Note: I plan to do several of the "Going Beyond" items.
+For now, I've implemented all necessary parts of the lab, but I will work on the lab tomorrow to continue implementing new features i.e. to gather user latitude/longitude data in MongoDB, etc.

 2. I spoke with John about the errors in my code and he was very helpful in explaining the differences between differently scoped variables/parameters which was causing me a lot of confusion and creating the errors.
 I used the following websites for resources: